Care of newborn lambs

 Hypothermia (chilling) is defined as low body temperature.
 To

-maintains its body temperature, a newborn lamb must produce as
+maintain its body temperature, a newborn lamb must produce as

 much heat as it is losing to the environment.
 If it cannot do